HazekiahWon/HazekiahWon.github.io/_posts/2019-01-17-cuda-install.md

 You may find your installation at `/usr/local`, where `cuda` folder has a symbolic link to the nearby `cuda-9.0` folder.

 # Installing CudNN
-[CudNN](https://developer.nvidia.com/rdp/cudnn-archive) require you to log in before downloading.
+CudNN normally requires you to log in before downloading, but [this link](https://developer.nvidia.com/rdp/cudnn-archive) seems to save the time.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUyMzEyMDQ1NCwtNDk4MDE3MzAzLC0xNT
+eyJoaXN0b3J5IjpbOTk5MjIwODI3LC00OTgwMTczMDMsLTE1MT
-E3NzY4MDIsMjAwNjIxNzA3OF19
+c3NjgwMiwyMDA2MjE3MDc4XX0=
 -->